 The Illinois Utilities use screening tools that apply an appropriate discount rate to any future costs or benefits.
-From 2022 to 2025, the societal discount rate, required for use by all electric utilities, is defined as a nominal discount rate of 2.40%, or a real (inflation-adjusted) discount rate of 0.42%.
+From 2026 to 2029, the societal discount rate, required for use by all electric utilities, is defined as a nominal discount rate of 4.33%, or a real (inflation-adjusted) discount rate of 2.0%.

-Where a future cost is provided within the TRM (e.g., in early replacement measures where a deferred baseline replacement cost is provided) and the future cost has been adjusted using an inflation rate (based upon the 20-year Treasury yield of 1.98%), the nominal discount rate should be used to discount to the present value.
+Where a future cost is provided within the TRM (e.g., in early replacement measures where a deferred baseline replacement cost is provided) and the future cost has been adjusted using an inflation rate of 2.28% (based on USEIA/AEO Inflation Forecast), the nominal discount rate should be used to discount to the present value.
 Where future costs have not been adjusted for inflation, the real discount rate should be used to discount to present value.

 The following table provides the historical discount rate that have been applied: